Menu

 • During the year, the child could not have had more than half of his or her own funding.

-• The child must be claimed as a dependent on the taxpayer’s federal income tax return.
+• The child must be claimed as dependent on the taxpayer’s federal income tax return.

-• If the sole justification for filing is to demand a refund, the child cannot file a tax return for married filing status as a joint filer for the same year.
+• If the sole justification for filing is to demand refund, the child cannot file tax return for married filing status as joint filer for the same year.

-• The child must be a United States citizen, a United States national, or a United States resident alien.
+• The child must be United States citizen, United States national, or United States resident alien.

 • For most cases, the kid would have served more than half of 2019 with the taxpayer.